tamil7limat/Redbus_Selenium/README.md

    - **Streamlit**: Gain experience in building interactive applications.
    - **Python**: Develop expertise in integrating these technologies to create a seamless workflow.

-This project covers the full stack of data extraction, storage, and presentation, offering a comprehensive learning experience.